Board of Health

-Board of Health Meetings: Meetings are held the 2nd Wednesday of each month (with the exception of June, July, August and December) at 1 PM.
-Meeting locations rotate between Cache and Box Elder counties.
+Meeting locations rotate between Box Elder, Cache and Rich counties.
 All agendas and minutes are posted on the Utah Public Notice Website.

 Health Department Mission

 The Bear River Health Department (BRHD) is one of 13 local health departments that work to promote and protect the health of Utah’s residents.
 The BRHD was originally established in 1971 by the Utah legislature.
 The BRHD provides public health services to the residents of Box Elder, Cache, and Rich County.
-The BRHD’s health director is Lloyd C. Berentzen, MBA.
+The BRHD’s health director is Jordan Mathis.

-The Bear River Health Department collaborated with Intermountain Healthcare to complete two community health needs assessments.
-To view the assessment for Logan Regional Hospital, click here.
-To view the assessment for Bear River Valley Hospital, click here.
+The Bear River Health Department collaborated with Intermountain Healthcare to complete two community health needs assessments (CHNA).

 Meet The Team